 The daily crude rate by month is used instead of the crude rate to have a smooth seasonality instead of a bumpy seasonality given that February has less days and less deaths and similarly with months with 30 days have less deaths than days with 31 days.

+Models

 There are many different forecasting models to use: from using deep learning models to Exponential smoothing forecast.
-The new methods are very accurate if there are enough observations on the training set.
-However, given the scarcity of our data set, we chose he following very simple models to estimat:
+The sophisticated methods tend to be very accurate if there are plenty of observations on the training set.
+However, given the scarcity of our data set, we choose the following models :

 Definition of exponential smoothing forecast.